massma/ltf-github-website-courses/index.md

 -   How to use Git to manage projects.
 -   How to publish a website using Github.
 -   How to manage content with simple Markdown text files.
--   How simple text files and git ease collaboration and rapid development.
+-   How simple text files and Git ease collaboration and rapid development.
 -   How we can automatically generate websites, documents and presentations from simple text files.